The Importance of Infant Attatchment

 Click here

-In this session, Georgina will explore the importance of infant attachment, focusing on early maternal bonding, the developing brain, and how these foundational relationships influence emotional regulation, behaviour, and later relational patterns.
-Drawing on attachment theory alongside developmental neuroscience, she will consider how early caregiving experiences impact babies’ neurological development and long-term wellbeing.
+In this session, Georgina explored the importance of infant attachment, focusing on early maternal bonding, the developing brain, and how these foundational relationships influence emotional regulation, behaviour, and later relational patterns.
+Drawing on attachment theory alongside developmental neuroscience, she considered how early caregiving experiences impact babies’ neurological development and long-term wellbeing.

-Attendees can expect a thoughtful and practical overview of why early attachment matters, how disruptions in bonding can present later in childhood, and how professionals working with infants, children and families can support secure attachment.
-The session will offer a compassionate, developmentally informed perspective on the earliest relationships and their lasting impact on emotional health and resilience.
+Attendees experienced a thoughtful and practical overview of why early attachment matters, how disruptions in bonding can present later in childhood, and how professionals working with infants, children and families can support secure attachment.
+The session offered a compassionate, developmentally informed perspective on the earliest relationships and their lasting impact on emotional health and resilience.

 Get helpful, health news & opinion, delivered to your inbox.